Chapter 18 : For Better or Worse

 "Please then, enlighten me on how he's changed, because I can tell you that the last three of Scorpius' little business ventures went nowhere."
 Scarlet-painted nails walked forward on the table as Anjali leaned in.
 Indeed, there was something foreboding about her words, like the hiss of a snake.
 "Or do yourself a favor and stop fighting the obvious: you regret ever talking to him."

 Like the sound of sabotage.

-."
+"You're wrong."
 Bea's voice began to shake; she didn't know why.